Chart Color Schemes

 Gilgandra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Gilgandra, as per the latest Census, was 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Gilgandra's dwelling structure, as per the latest Census, consisted of 91.6% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
 Home ownership in Gilgandra stood at 42.8%, with mortgaged dwellings at 26.1% and rented ones at 31.1%.
-The median monthly mortgage repayment was $1,062, below Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Gilgandra was $200, compared to Non-Metro NSW's $330.
-Nationally, Gilgandra's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,062, lower than Regional NSW's average of $1,733.
+The median weekly rent in Gilgandra was $200, compared to Regional NSW's $330.
+Nationally, Gilgandra's mortgage repayments were significantly lower at $1,062 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing